whataboutpets/minimal-mistakes/_posts/cats/2019-01-21-how-to-get-rid-of-cat-allergies.md

 …and from then on keep the bedroom door closed.

-In addition to that keep cleaning as it may take weeks before results are noticed.
+Also, keep cleaning as it may take weeks before you notice results.

 The bottom line is this: